openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 checks for correct behavior.
 You can help improve the quality of the JDK by checking this test into the test directory.

+### What is the difference between a unit test and a regression test?

+*   A unit test is one you write as insurance against having to write a regression test later on.
+*   A regression test is the penalty you pay for not having written better unit tests in the first place.

 ### What is the JavaTest&trade; harness?

 The JavaTest harness is a set of tools designed to execute test programs.